Tsuihao/Reinforcement-Learning-unity-ml-agents-spacecraft-docking-2D/Documentation/.ipynb_checkpoints/blog-checkpoint.md

 **Reward function:** same as previous <br>
 **Observation:**
 * Orientation is wrong
-* Somehow the spacecraft is not knowing to approaching the target(may be the position orientation reward is conflict, due to it is only care about "below the station") <br>
+* Somehow the spacecraft is not knowing to approaching the target(may be the position orientation reward is conflict, due to it is only care about "below the station") **Proposal solution**: cancel the position orientation reward at the initial stage<br>

 **Improved points:**<br>
 **Need improvements:** reward functions<br>
 **Training image:**
 ![alt text][spacecraft_2]
 <br>

  ---
- ## Spacecraft_3